 1. Create a Budget

-That’s all it really is – a plan for where your money will go so that you meet all your payments and other obligations, including debt repayments.
+That’s all it really is—a plan for where your money will go so that you can meet all your payments and other obligations, including debt repayments.

-There are lots of different ways to budget including the 50/30/20 budget where you work out the percentages of income you can spend in each category, the zero-based budget where you make every single dollar work for you and loads more (including my fave – the Backwards Budget).
+There are many different ways to budget, including the 50/30/20 budget, where you work out the percentages of income you can spend in each category; the zero-based budget, where you make every single dollar work for you and loads more (including my fave – the Backwards Budget).

 2. Start a regular savings habit